den-materials/joins-and-more/README.md

 If we still want to see results even if there is no match from the first table (customers), we would use a Right JOIN, which is written like this:

-`SELECT * FROM customers RIGHT OUTER JOIN orders WHERE customers.customer_id = orders.customer_id`
+`SELECT * FROM customers RIGHT OUTER JOIN orders ON (customers.customer_id = orders.customer_id);`

+Hm...looks the same as the inner JOIN, right?
+That's because there are no orders without a customer.
+However, there are some customers with no orders.
+And as my friend Geoff says when he turns left on red, "Right and left are all relative".
+Let's flip the venn diagram, and we'll see something different.

+`SELECT * FROM orders RIGHT OUTER JOIN customers ON (customers.customer_id = orders.customer_id);`

 This query is represented by #3 above.

-### Cleaning it up

-Would you like to make these queries even shorter?
-Then look at the top resource below for some more information on the `ON` and `USING` keywords.

 <!--Run through first couple library_sql basic (non JOIN) and advanced (JOIN) exercises -->